THE STORY

 How It All Began For Esayas

-“Since I was raised by two overwhelmingly loving and clever black and white woman, I never could see intellectual or behavioral differences between the two ethnicities.
+“Since I was raised by two overwhelmingly loving and intelligent women, one Black and one White, I never perceived any intellectual or behavioral differences between the two ethnicities.

-With the age of ten, when I attended art class, I noticed my teacher talking about ancient Egyptian art in a respectless way.
-I was a little bit surprised because I found the ancient Egyptian art fascinating and beautiful.
+At the age of ten, during an art class, I noticed my teacher speaking disrespectfully about ancient Egyptian art.
+This surprised me because I found the art of ancient Egypt both fascinating and beautiful.

-In history class, I learned that the language and the people of the ancient Egyptians have vanished.
-At that time, I simply accepted this without questioning, because I had not yet learned to question conventions.
+In history class, I was taught that the language and people of the ancient Egyptians had vanished.
+At the time, I accepted this without question, as I had not yet learned to challenge established conventions.

-My inner voice, however, told me already at the age of only 15 that some scholars had a disturbed relationship with the ancient Egyptians.
+However, even at the young age of 15, my intuition told me that some scholars had a troubled relationship with the ancient Egyptians.

-To bring it to the point: The whole ancient Egyptian historical narrative was a loaded with racial controversials.
-Archaeologists and historians, from the European point of view, have done everything they can to turn the obviously brown skin color of the ancient Egyptians bright.
-I couldn’t understand why?
+To put it bluntly: the entire narrative of ancient Egyptian history was laden with racial controversies.
+Archaeologists and historians, from a European perspective, have done everything they could to lighten the obviously brown skin of the ancient Egyptians.
+I couldn’t understand why.

 This is how it all started.”